Qvege/etutorium/README.md

 10. Enjoy

 About files:
-1. createWebinar.js — autotest which creates Webinar using GUI.
+1. createWebinar.js — autotest which creates webinar using GUI.
 2. addUser.js — autotest which adds participant to the created webinar using GUI.
 3. input.js — contains credentials for login.
 These credentials are used only in the "Add User" test.
 In the meanwhile, the "Create Webinar" test uses variables for login.